asefahmed500/culture-crm/src/README.md

 This project was built for the Qloo LLM Hackathon.

+## The Problem: Marketing in the Dark

+- **95% of new consumer products fail**, often due to a failure to understand consumer needs and targeting the wrong market.
+- **Most CRMs still segment by age, location, and income**—demographic models based on 1950s thinking.
+This tells you *who* is buying, but not *why*.
+- **76% of consumers get frustrated** when they don't receive personalized interactions.

+## The Solution: Understand the "Why" Behind the Buy

+Our Cultural Intelligence CRM platform moves beyond outdated demographics to reveal the cultural drivers behind customer behavior.
+An insight like **"Eco-conscious indie enthusiasts"** is far more actionable and predictive than **"25-35 year olds in NYC."**

 ## Core Features

 - **Customer Data Import**: Upload anonymized customer data via CSV.
 The system processes, cleans, and standardizes the data for analysis.